ivaandrey/portfolio/pages/artificial_trainer_project/artificial_trainer.md

   <img src="images/squat1.png?raw=true" width="20%" height="20%"/>
 </div>

-The developed application is designed to count squat repetitions, assess the performance of each repetition, provide real-time feedback on exercise correctness, and estimate a final score for an entire set.
 To accurately evaluate the exercise and assess the user’s performance, it is essential to define specific requirements for the squat exercise — including correct movement patterns, acceptable ranges, and movement limits.

+### 🔧 Key Capabilities: ###
++  **Repetition Counting** – Detects and tracks each squat repetition automatically.
++  **Real-Time Feedback** – Highlights form errors and provides corrective guidance on-the-fly.
++  **Performance Scoring** – Calculates a score for each repetition and the entire set.

 The solution combines pose detection analysis with a deep learning approach.
 Most of the algorithmic modules are based on calculating angles between key joints, which are extracted using the MediaPipe network.
 To determine whether a squat repetition is correctly performed, we defined five key criteria.
 Additionally, a dedicated repetition detection module was developed, which relies on analyzing the knee angle span.